On the Beach (painting)

 On the Beach is a 1908 oil-on-canvas painting by the Italian painter Eugen de Blaas.
 It is held in a private collection.

 Description

-This 43.2 × 73.7 cm oil painting was created by Eugen de Blaas in 1908.
-The work centers on a clothed but barefoot woman.
-Standing on a beach, she places her hands behind her head.
+This 43.2 × 73.7 cm oil painting was created by de Blaas in 1908.
+It depicts a clothed but barefoot woman.
+She is standing on a beach, and she places her hands behind her head.
 Next to her is a basket.
 The woman and the basket are detailed in contrast to the body of water behind her and the buildings on the distant shore.